A modified naturalness principle and its experimental tests: Introduction

 Here we explore an intermediate possibility, that sometimes appeared in the literature, more or less implicitly.
 We name it {\em `finite naturalness'}.
 The idea is that we should ignore the uncomputable quadratic divergences, so that the Higgs mass is naturally small as long as there are no heavier particles that give large finite contributions to the Higgs mass.

+Whether or not quadratic divergences are really present is decided by the cut-off of the theory.
+Various condensed matter systems exhibit spontaneous symmetry breaking phenomena like the SM: experiments show that light scalars like the Higgs are not natural in that context, where the the cut-off is given by atomic physics which indeed behaves like lattice regularisation, with power divergences cut-offed by the lattice size.

+On the other hand, the cut-off of the SM is unknown.
+Very likely it is relativistically invariant so that it is not a lattice.
 Some authors explored the possibility that quadratic divergences vanish because the true physical cut-off behaves like dimensional regularization.
-For example, this might maybe happen in special quantum gravity models where the Planck scale arises from the breaking of a dilatation-like symmetry~\cite{Shap}.
+For example, this might maybe happen in special quantum gravity models where the Planck scale arises from the spontaneous breaking of a dilatation-like symmetry; the weak scale can dynamically arise as the scale where the quartic coupling of some extra singlet scalar becomes negative~\cite{Shap}.
 Another possibility is an infinite tower of states at the Planck scale, arranged in a way that cancels power divergences~\cite{Dienes}.
-Alternatively, new physics might allow for a Veltman throat at the Planck scale (a possibility which has been excluded within the SM~\cite{SMextrapolated}).
+Alternatively, new physics might allow for a Veltman throat at the Planck scale (a possibility which has been excluded within the SM~\cite{SMextrapolated,SMextrapolated2}).
 These speculations are not based on theoretically firm grounds.

 Anyhow, the goal of this paper is not advocating for the `finite naturalness' scenario.

 Instead, we want to explore how experiments can test if it satisfied in nature.

 For example the SM satisfies finite naturalness (as discussed in section~\ref{SM}), and high-scale gauge unification does not satisfy it.
 While gauge unification is just a nice theoretical hypothesis, there are kinds of new physics which are demanded by experiments: neutrino masses (discussed in section~\ref{nu}), Dark Matter (discussed in section~\ref{DM}), and possibly the strong CP problem (section~\ref{CP}) and vacuum stability and inflation (section~\ref{vac}).
 We will classify models of new physics from the point of view of finite naturalness, finding constraints on their parameter spaces which usually imply new particles not much above the weak scale.
 Conclusions are given in section~\ref{concl}.